yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/replication.md

 A fault domain comprises a group of nodes that are prone to correlated failures.
 The following are examples of fault domains:

 * Zones or racks
-* Regions or datacenters
+* Regions or data centers
 * Cloud providers

 Data is typically replicated across fault domains to be resilient to the outage of all nodes in one fault domain.

 ### Fault tolerance

-The fault tolerance (FT) of a YugabyteDB universe is the maximum number of node failures it can survive while continuing to preserve correctness of data.
+The fault tolerance (FT) of a YugabyteDB universe is the maximum number of fault domain failures it can survive while continuing to preserve correctness of data.

 ### Replication factor